Chotelal Verma

-Chhotelal Verma is an Indian politician and a member of the 18th Uttar Pradesh Assembly and also Sixteenth Legislative Assembly of Uttar Pradesh in India.
-He represents the Fatehabad constituency of Uttar Pradesh and is a member of the Bharatiya Janata Party, having previously been a member of the Bahujan Samaj Party until 2016.
+Chhotelal Verma (7 July 1953 – 24 September 2026) was an Indian politician who was a member of the 18th Uttar Pradesh Assembly and also Sixteenth Legislative Assembly of Uttar Pradesh.
+He represented the Fatehabad constituency of Uttar Pradesh and was a member of the Bharatiya Janata Party, having previously been a member of the Bahujan Samaj Party until 2016.

 Early life and education

-Chhotelal Verma was born in the Village Nagla Devhans of Agra district.
-He attended the "Janta Intermediate college" and is educated till Sixth Standard.
+Chhotelal Verma was born in the Village Nagla Devhans of Agra district, on 7 July 1953.
+He attended the "Janta Intermediate college" and was educated till Sixth Standard.

 Political career

-Chhotelal Verma has been a MLA for three terms.
+Verma was a MLA for three terms.
 He represented the Fatehabad constituency and was a member of the Bahujan Samaj Party political party.
 Verma was earlier a member of the Bharatiya Janata Party, and rejoined the BJP on 27 December 2016.

+Death

+Verma died in Noida, Uttar Pradesh on 24 September 2026, at the age of 73.